cksystemsteaching/selfie/grammar.md

 This is the grammar of the C Star (C\*) programming language.

-C\* is a tiny Turing-complete subset of C that includes dereferencing (the `*` operator) but excludes data types other then `int` and `int*`, bitwise and Boolean operators, and many other features.
+C\* is a tiny subset of the programming language C. C\* features global variable declarations with optional initialization as well as procedures with parameters and local variables without initialization.
+C\* also includes the unary `*` operator for dereferencing pointers (hence the name) but excludes data types other than `int` and `int*`, bitwise and Boolean operators, and many other features.
 C\* is supposed to be close to the minimum necessary for implementing a self-compiling, single-pass, recursive-descent compiler.
+C\* has 6 keywords and 22 symbols.
+Whitespace is ignored including one-line comments (`//`).

 C\* Keywords: `int`, `void`, `while`, `if`, `else`, `return`